 - Open Class Exhibitor Entry Fee - $30 for first 25 items and $10 for each additional 25 items.
 Fee includes season pass. $15 for 25 items without a season pass.
 Nursing home, institutionalized-care residents or Just starting youth under 15 entry fee is $5.

-Autos, trucks, wagons or other vehicles used to deliver supplies and animal-care needs to grounds need an auto or livestock pass from the manager.
+Autos, trucks, wagons or other vehicles used to deliver supplies and animal-care needs to the grounds need to do so prior to 11 am.
 Any vehicle that makes deliveries on the fairgrounds must leave after delivery and park in specified parking areas by 11 am.
 Members are not entitled to the privilege of running automobiles on or off the fairgrounds for the purpose of conveying people or supplies without paying the regular fee charged non-members.
 Single admission tickets will be on sale each day of the fair.
-Season tickets may be purchased from the Manager any time after August 1, and at the fairgrounds during the fair.
+Season tickets may be purchased in advance online, or at the fairgrounds during the fair.
 Transfer or loan of season tickets, checks or badges will be considered fraud upon the Association.

 Information for Open Class Exhibitors Ag.
 5.04